-We have official mentors who "Check In" students each morning. process.
-If students are tardy, they report to Ms. Beall for their tardy slip, and then they enter the front office to receive their paperwork from our office aides or Ms. Pearson.
+We have official mentors who "Check In" students each morning.
+If students are tardy, they report to attendance for their tardy slip, and then they enter the front office to receive their paperwork from our office aides or Assistant to the Assistant Principal.
 The mentors also keep track of the daily points earned.
-The daily points are turned in to Lisa Ko each week, and she charts the progress for each student.
+The daily points are turned in to our PBIS committee member each week to be charted for the progress.
 These scores are used to monitor individual student progress as well as to monitor the success of the overall program.

 How long are students in the CICO Program?

 At the end of four weeks, the PBIS team will meet and determine if a student is ready to “graduate” from the CICO program.
 Once a student graduates, the Assistant Principal will congratulate the student and give him or her a certificate of graduation.

 1. Purpose of Targeted Intervention and expected student outcomes:

 The CICO Program is for students who need additional support in learning behavioral expectations.
 Students in the CICO Program may have trouble staying on task, completing their work and may have office discipline referrals.
 We may also use the CICO Program for students demonstrate a need for more positive relationships with adults on campus.